Molecular-Nanophotonics/YOLOTrack-1.0/YOLOv2 Training (Python)/README.md

 - [Inference.ipynb](Inference.ipynb): Notebook that shows how to load the exported `model.pb` and `model.ini` files and run a model inference.
 It requires the **utils** module for the output decoding.

-For details refer to the documentation and comments in the individual files.
+For details refer to the documentation and comments in the individual scripts and notebooks.